 Davies Warburton Limited T/A SW7 Academy

-- Advising former Wales rugby union captain Sam Warburton on a commercial property dispute with a well-known fast food multi-national company.
+- Advising Sam Warburton in a commercial property dispute with a well-known fast food multinational company with over 5,000 sites.

-- Advising a professional rugby player in respect of the Administration of a company.
+- Advising a Welsh international rugby player in respect of the purchase of a defective vehicle.

 Other key lawyers: